 - Thyroid cancer.

-In the event that the doctors decide to perform the eradication process, it will initially determine whether the eradication will be complete or partial, and accordingly the post-operation stage is determined, and in the event that the excision is partial, the patient may not need to use medication for life.
-But in the event that the gland is completely removed, the patient often needs to use a medication for life that compensates him for the hormonal secretions that were secreted by the gland.
+In the event that the doctors decide to perform the eradication process, it will initially determine whether the eradication will be complete or partial, and accordingly, the post-operation stage is determined, and in the event that the excision is partial, the patient may not need to use medication for life.
+In the event that the gland is completely removed, the patient often needs to use a medication for life that compensates him for the hormonal secretions that were secreted by the gland.
 In some rare cases, the patient will need to undergo a radioactive Iodine session.